Blog

 Girl sitting in the office using ergonomic chair

 While investing in an ergonomic chair is a significant step towards combating lower back pain, it’s equally important to use it correctly and adopt good posture habits.
-Here are some tips to ensure you’re reaping the maximum benefits from your ergonomic chair and promoting a healthy spine:
+Here are some tips to ensure you’re reaping the maximum advantages from your ergonomic chair and promoting a healthy spine:

 Proper Adjustment